particle-iot/docs/src/content/reference/device-os/firmware.md

 | :--- | :--- | :--- |
 | Tracker SoM | 1.5.4-rc.1 | 4 MB |
 | Argon, Boron, B Series SoM | 2.0.0-rc.1 | 2 MB |

+For more detailed information about the file system, see the application note [AN035 File System](/datasheets/app-notes/an035-file-system/).

 ---